KatherineMichel/portfolio/doc/los-angeles-2023.md

 While I was walking from the Grammy Museum to the to City Hall Observatory Deck, I walked a few blocks into [Skid Row](https://en.wikipedia.org/wiki/Skid_Row,_Los_Angeles).
 Having heard of Skid Row for years, I wanted to see it for myself.
 I walked by barbed wire, sidewalk tent encampments, many homeless, and a mission providing social services.

 Strangely, Skid Row is next to the Toy and Fashion Districts.
-I can't get over the extreme opulence and poverty existing side by side across Los Angeles.
+I can't get over the extreme opulence and poverty co-existing across Los Angeles.

 ![](los-angeles-2023-images/downtown-la-skid-row.jpg)
 The homelessness in Los Angeles was a sad reality.
 A local told me it increased greatly due to the pandemic.

 ### Los Angeles City Hall Observation Deck

 I heard that the Los Angeles City Hall Observation Deck is one of the city's best kept secrets, so I had to go.
 The building architecture was more fancy-schmancy than I expected.
-The observation deck did trigger my fear of heights, so I didn't stay long out there, but it was a great view!
+The observation deck triggered my fear of heights, so I didn't stay long out there, but it was a great view!

 ![](los-angeles-2023-images/city-hall-building.jpg)
-Placeholder
+Fancy Schmancy

 ![](los-angeles-2023-images/city-hall-riding-in-style.jpg)
-Placeholder
+Riding in style

 ![](los-angeles-2023-images/city-hall-banquet-room.jpg)
-Placeholder
+This banquet room has doors that lead out to the observation deck.

 ![](los-angeles-2023-images/city-hall-observation-deck-view-explainer.jpg)
-Placeholder
+A view from one of the four sides

 ![](los-angeles-2023-images/city-hall-observation-deck-view.jpg)
-Placeholder
+A view from one of the four sides

 ### Bruno's Ristorante Italiano